rakotomandimby/code-ai.nvim/README.md

 # code-ai.nvim

-A Neovim plugin powered by Google Gemini and ChatGPT.
+A Neovim plugin powered by GoogleAI Gemini, OpenAI ChatGPT and Anthropic Claude to help you write code.

 Here is a demo without using the agents: